Sunday, July 31, 2016

 Knights of St John also had a serious fleet (Naval Museum)

-But this view is taken from where the Mega yachts languish in splendour
+This view is taken from where Mega yachts languish in splendour

 Fort St Angelo was home to the Grand Master until the island’s capital, Valletta, was constructed.
 No checking for the "pit" deep underground where naughty Knights spent time in reflection then!